Building a Personal Website - Part 1: Using Lume

 Good to know before reading: basic HTML/CSS, running shell commands, editing files

-You can check out the source code for this website here.
+You can check out the source code for this website on GitHub.

 Enter: an early version of my personal website: